Techniques 20 min read

 By tag type

-:nth-child counts all siblings in sequence, while :nth-of-type counts only elements of the same tag:
+:nth-child counts all siblings; :nth-of-type counts only siblings with the same tag.

 css